samhartke/STREAM/README.md

 Gutmann, E. D., Hamman, Joseph.
 J., Clark, M. P., Eidhammer, T., Wood, A. W., & Arnold, J. R. (2022).
 En-GARD: A Statistical Downscaling Framework to Produce and Test Large Ensembles of Climate Projections.
 Journal of Hydrometeorology, 23(10), 1545–1561. https://doi.org/10.1175/jhm-d-21-0142.1

-### Required python packages for STREAM
-Required packages: xarray, numpy

 ### Running STREAM
-Fill in all parameters and filenames in the Input Parameters Section of STREAM_main.py
+Fill in all parameters and filenames in the Input Parameters Section of STREAM_config.py

-Run STREAM_main.py
+Run "python STREAM_config.py" from the command line.

 ### Formatting input data for STREAM
 **obsInFname** should be a netcdf file with variable ‘prcp’ with dimensions (time,y,x)